DocsContributingUsing the CLI

 git commit -m "Update payment provider configuration"

-Pushing Changes to a Remote Repository
+Pushing changes to a remote repository

 To collaborate with your team, push your changes to a remote repository:

-git push origin main
+git push origin develop

 Replace main with the appropriate branch name if you’re using a different branching strategy.

-Pulling Changes from a Remote Repository
+Pulling changes from a remote repository

 To get the latest changes made by your team members, pull the changes from the remote repository:

-git pull origin main
+git pull origin develop

 Again, replace main with the appropriate branch name if necessary.